irace/irace.github.com/about.md

 I’m Bryan – a software developer from Brooklyn, NY.
 You can follow me on Twitter [here](http://twitter.com/irace).

-I’m currently trying to figure out what’s next.
+Career-wise, I’m currently trying to figure out what’s next for me.

 Most recently, I was a founding team member and CTO at a company called Prefer (founded by [Scott Belsky](https://twitter.com/scottbelsky) of Adobe/Behance).
 We worked on Prefer – a platform for the future of good jobs and independent work – for over three years but eventually shut down in January 2019.
 I’m very sad that we couldn’t make it work, but am incredibly grateful for the opportunity and experience.